Codes Dictionary

 WID code description

-hweal (=) net national wealth
+hweal (=) household net wealth

-hwnfa (+) national non-financial assets
+hwnfa (+) household non-financial assets

-hwhou (+) national housing assets
+hwhou (+) household housing assets

 hwdwe (+) dwellings